oldarkdesu/dots/README.md

 # DOTS

-This is my repository for my personal configuration files, or [dotfiles](https://en.wikipedia.org/wiki/Hidden_file_and_hidden_directory#Unix_and_Unix-like_environments), that I use on any machine that I use.
+This is my repository for my personal configuration files, or [dotfiles](https://en.wikipedia.org/wiki/Hidden_file_and_hidden_directory#Unix_and_Unix-like_environments), that I use on all of my machines.
 They're supposed to be managed with [GNU Stow](https://www.gnu.org/software/stow/).

 ## Setup